-The peak voltage of current loops on the EPP structure is ~ 25 V; the voltage difference between DSM and EPP structure is estimated to be less than 25 V. Figure 6 presents the total power losses during MDUPLIN36 for the model with no air gap between DFW and DSM.
-The net energy loss in the full EPP structure is ~ 500 kJ (90% on the drawer) and there is 60 kJ on the EPP structure and $\sim 5-6$ kJ on top and bottom of the sliding rails.
-VI.
+The model global behavior indicates that the eddy current appears on the inner VV wall first before penetrating to the outer wall and the induced current is in the same direction as the plasma current flowing direction as we expected during plasma quench.
+Table 3 shows current, voltage and net energy loss during major disruption on the EPP structure components.
+Table 3 Current/voltage and net loss of the EPP structures Current (kA) Voltage (V) Loss (kJ) DFWs/DSMs 100-150 25 450 Rails 10-30 2 5-6 EPP Structure 135 5 60 VI.
 Disruption Loads Eddy current induced forces are the volume integration of JxB force for each structural component.
-Since the full EPP structure is bolted at the end of the rear flange, the net disruption moment in the following results is given at the center of rear flange of the EPP structure with radial and poloidal coordinates rc=11.5075 m and zc=0.62 m respectively.
-To minimize the electrical contact, a radial air gap between the DFWs and the EPP vertical drawers will reduce disruption loads on the DFWs and the full EPP structure.
-Radial force on the full EPP structure is reduced by 40% with an air gap and radial moment on the full EPP structure is reduced by 20%.
-Figure 7 presents a summary of peak EM loads on the full EPP structure during plasma disruptions and VDEs (four cases).
-The main observation is that unlike the radial moment all other load components change polarity during disruptions.
+Since the full EPP structure is bolted at the end of the rear flange, the net disruption moment is given at the center of rear flange of the EPP structure with radial and poloidal coordinates rc=11.5075 m and zc=0.62 m respectively.
+Figure 5 presents a summary of peak EM loads on the full EPP structure for disruption scenarios listed in Table 2.
+Major disruption produces the largest radial force and radial moment on DFWs and the vertical drawers, but other disruptions may produce larger minority loads such as vertical force and vertical moment.
+Unlike the radial moment all other load components change polarity during disruptions.
+To minimize the electrical contact, a radial gap between the DFWs and the vertical drawers will reduce disruption loads on the DFWs and the full EPP structure.
+Radial force on the full EPP structure is reduced by 40% with a gap and radial moment on the full EPP structure is reduced by 20%.

-Figure 7 Disruption force and moment on the EPP for four disruption cases Figure 8 presents a summary of peak EM loads on the vertical drawers during plasma disruptions and VDEs.
-MIN and MAX are the peak EM loads among all three vertical drawers during disruptions.
+Figure 5 Disruption force and moment on the EPP for four disruption cases

+Table 4 presents a summary of peak EM loads on the vertical drawers during plasma disruptions and VDEs.
 The moment for each drawer is given at the mass center of the vertical drawer.
-The main observations are - 1.
-The radial moment is still the dominant load, but the poloidal force is more significant than the radial force. - The toroidal and poloidal moments from VDE_DW_LIN36 are slightly larger than that from the MD_UP_LIN36 and MD_DW_LIN36. - 3.
-The toroidal disruption loads are very small. - 4.
-The radial moments do not change polarity during disruption while all the other loads do change polarity.
-Positive radial forces on the drawers will push the drawer against the EPP structure and positive radial moments imply a torque of pointing away from the plasma twisting the drawers.
-The poloidal force on the two side vertical drawers (left and right looking from the plasma) tends to compensate each other.
+Radial moment is still dominant, but the poloidal force is more significant than the radial force.
+The disruption forces on the two side vertical drawers tend to compensate each other, particularly for the radial and poloidal forces.

+Table 4 Total force and moment on EPP vertical drawers

+Net Force (kN) Net Moment (MNm)

+VDE_UP_LIN36 212 0.68

+VDE_DW_LIN36 231 0.85

+MD_UP_LIN36 270 1.13

+MD_DW_LIN36 262 1.09

-Figure 8 Disruption force and moment on EPP vertical drawers An air gap between DFWs and DSMs has an important impact on the EM loads (both on the DFWs and on the full EPP structure).
-With a 2 mm air gap between DFWs and DSMs, the radial force on DFWs is reduced by a factor of 3; the radial moment is reduced by 18%, and the poloidal force is reduced by a factor of 2.
-Figure 9 listed the peak force and moment on DFWs during the major disruptions and VDEs.
+A clearance gap between DFWs and DSMs has an important impact on the EM loads (both on the DFWs and on the full EPP structure).
+The radial force on DFWs is reduced by a factor of 3; the radial moment is reduced by 18%, and the poloidal force is reduced by a factor of 2.
+Figure 6 listed the peak force and moment on DFWs during the major disruptions and VDEs.